BreathHolder/handyPowershell/app_discovery/app_discovery_README.md

 ## 🛠️ Setup Instructions

-1. Edit `tech_config.json` to define the applications you want to track. using `"RegistryValueNames": [ "*" ]` will return all registry value items.
+1. Edit `tech_config.json` to define the applications you want to track.
+Using `"RegistryValueNames": [ "*" ]` will return all registry value items.
 Here's a sample:
     ```json
     [
         {